 Jammu Tawi: HDFC Bank today announced the launch of its sixth annual grants program for social startups in partnership with the

-Government of India's flagship initiative ‘Startup India'.
+Government of 's flagship initiative ‘Startup India'.
 Known as ParivartanSmartUp Grants, the program aims to identify startups

 working in the social impact space and support them through monetary grants to their incubators.